-- Flexi BeltTM allows you to assemble the lap belt either as a pull up or a pull down version. - As end brackets you can assemble a snap-hook bracket or any other SCHROTH bracket with a 50 mm (2") webbing slot. - For swivelling bolt-on installation, use the wrap bracket shown on page 38.
+- Flexi BeltTM allows you to assemble the lap belt either as a pull-up or a pull-down version. - As end brackets you can assemble SCHROTH snap-hook bracket or any other SCHROTH bracket with a 50 mm (2") webbing slot. - For swivelling bolt-on installation, use the wrap bracket shown in section Bolt-in Wrap Bracket assembling.
 The wrap hardware LV 4 is not to be used with this bracket.
-Follow assembly instructions for Bolt-in Wrap Bracket assembling.
+Follow assembly instructions for Boltin Wrap Bracket assembling.